omeka/omeka-s-enduser/docs/modules/csvimport.md

 To remove a column option setting, click the wrench icon again and undo your changes manually.

 #### Batch edit
-When you select one or more rows in the table (columns from your csv file), you can use the "Batch edit options" button to apply the column options described above - multivalue separator, language, and data type - to multiple csv columns at once.
+When you select one or more rows in the table (columns from your csv file), you can use the "Batch edit options" button to apply the column options described above - multivalue separator, language, data type, and property privacy - to multiple csv columns at once.

 ![a screenshot of the Mapping tab, with the boxes for Columns Title and Creator checked.
 A red arrow points to the Batch edit options button.
 On the right side of the screen, a drawer offers options for changing the settings as described](../modules/modulesfiles/csvimport_batchEditItems.png)